CabinJS/cabinjs.com/posts/index.md

 });
 ```

-For easy deployment, add this `deploy` task to the bottom of your file:
+Finally you can add a `deploy` task which runs the `build` task and then pushes to S3:

 ```js
 grunt.registerTask('deploy', [